Kindermusik

 Register Online

-In this 45-minute class, we engage your child in music and movement activities that also promote language, social and emotional skills, early math and literacy, physical coordination, creativity, and more.
+In this 45-minute class, we engage your child in music and movement activities that also promote language, social and emotional skills, early math and literacy, physical coordination and creativity.
 Your child will learn basic music vocabulary and notation, setting the stage for future school success and formal music lessons.
 Children come without parents for the first 30 minutes of class, then parents join the fun for the final 15 minutes.
 Home materials include an instrument and a family guide related to the theme of the unit which provides additional ideas for sharing the class experience at home.
-Also included are digital home materials which extend the benefits all week long with music from class, a story, and activities for the whole family.
+Also included are digital home materials which can be accessed via phone, tablet or computer.

 Register Online